 The rustic, remotely located cabin is adjacent to Douglas Creek, in the north end of the Flint Creek Range.
 It is situated in a grassy meadow, surrounded by mature evergreen trees.
 The cabin was built in the 1960s and was used as an administrative location for crews working in the area.

-The Flints have typical Rocky Mountain fauna, including a few mountain goats.
+The Flints have abundant wildlife near the cabin, and it is not uncommon to see moose, deer, elk, mountain lions, or bears(grizzly and black).
 The area is popular for hunting of deer, elk and blue grouse.
 Dozens of alpine lakes in the range provide good fishing.
-Bears may also frequent the area.

-Douglas Creek is a small stream at this location and does not support any sizeable fish but fishing is popular in any of the mountain lakes in the vicinity.
-Access to the lakes will require extensive hiking or driving.
+Douglas Creek is a small stream at this location and does not support any sizeable fish.
+Fishing is popular in any of the mountain lakes in the vicinity, and many of them are stock by FWP.
+Access to the lakes will require hiking or driving various distances.
 The area is home to a variety of trails for hiking, but there are no designated trails near the cabin.
 A big game winter range and elk calving grounds are nearby, offering great wildlife viewing potential.
 Hunting for deer, elk and upland game birds is popular in the area.

 Reservations are nonrefundable unless extenuating circumstances warrant otherwise.
 Determination will be made on a case by case basis.